 The objectives are as follows:

-maintain the effectiveness of the barriers by averting damage to the plant and to the barriers themselves
+maintain the effectiveness of the barriers by averting damage to the plant and to the barriers themselves;

-The initial, basic interpretation of the defence in depth principle, considered the independent physical layers surrounding the hazard source (concerning a nuclear reactor for example, a first level is the cladding that encases the fuel, a second level is the reactor vessel, and a third level is provided by the containment building).
-Progressively, safety specialists began to adopt a more theoretical interpretation of layers, including the influence of non-physical layers of defence such as emergency response and human and organizational factors of safety.
+The initial, basic interpretation of the defence in depth principle considered the independent physical layers surrounding the hazard source (concerning a nuclear reactor for example, a first level is the cladding that encases the fuel, a second level is the reactor vessel, and a third level is provided by the containment building).
+Progressively, safety specialists began to adopt a more conceptual interpretation of layers, including the influence of non-physical layers of defence such as emergency response and human and organizational factors of safety.

 The IAEA formulation of the defence in depth principle specifies five levels of defence: